asathiya007/nba-crowdsourcing-comparisons/README.md

 ## Get Started
 1. Create and activate Python virtual environment with `pip`.
 See this link: `https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/`
 2. Install dependencies in `requirements.txt` with `pip` with the command `pip install -r requirements.txt`.
-3. Run the app with this command: `flask run`.
+3. Run the Flask API with this command: `flask run`.
+4. Run the mobile client (emulator).
+See the instructions in the `client/README.md` file.

 ## Execution Instructions - Train Machine Learning Models
 The machine learning models (logistic regression and random forest regressor) and scaler have already been trained and are available as `linear_regression.joblib`, `random_forest.joblib`, and `standard_scaler.joblib`.
 To retrain the models see the command below.
 Hyperparameters of the models can be changed in the `machine_learning.py` file.